 • Enhanced Security: Data remains encrypted unless all access conditions are met.

-• Scalability: The use of multiple authorities enables secure and efficient attribute management in complex environments.
+• Scalability: Using multiple authorities enables secure and efficient attribute management in complex environments.

-Customizable and Transparent: Open-source flexibility lets you tailor the platform to your exact needs.
+• Customizable and Transparent: Open-source flexibility lets you tailor the platform to your needs.

-Community-Driven Innovation: Collaborate with a growing community enhancing the platform.
+• Community-Driven Innovation: Collaborate with a growing community to enhance the platform.

-Future-Ready Integration: Seamlessly works with tools like Docker, Kubernetes, GitHub, and more.
+• Future-Ready Integration: Seamlessly works with tools like Docker, Kubernetes, and GitHub.

 Key Features